How to fix LG G6 battery life problems

-There are several ways to make sure your battery goes the full day, every day.
+There are many ways to make sure your battery goes the full day, every day.

 No matter how good battery life is on a phone, we always want more.
-The LG G6 manages to do pretty well with its 3300mAh battery, getting most of us through a full day of typical use — but of course, not every day is typical.
+The LG G6 manages to do pretty well with its 3300mAh battery, getting most of us through a full day on average — but of course, we don't use our phones the same every day.

 Whether it's turning into a regular occurrence for your phone to hit 50% before lunch, or just a here-and-there situation of needing to be sure that you'll have enough battery for well into the night, there are a handful of things you can do to make the most of your LG G6's battery.
 And now that LG's leading device no longer offers a replaceable battery, these tips may be even more important to know.

-Keep on the lookout for battery-hungry apps
+Watch for battery-hungry apps

-One of the biggest (and easiest to pick up) issues that can destroy your battery life is a power-hungry app or three that start taking up more than their fair share of resources when they're not actively being used.
+One of the biggest (and easiest to pick up) issues that can destroy your battery life is a power-hungry app (or three) that start taking up more than their fair share of resources when they're not actively being used.

 Open your Settings, head into Battery & power saving and tap Battery usage to see what's going on.
 For most users, individual apps won't crack the top five spots on the most-used chart.
 If you see one on there — perhaps a social media or streaming app — that's high on the list but hasn't actively been used that day, consider force stopping it with the "Stop" button or rebooting your phone; there's a chance it may have been a one-off issue.